Drunxfish/console.log-adventures/README.md

 ## 🎯 JavaScript School Assignments

-🚀 A collection of JavaScript assignments and doodles from my course.
+🚀 A collection of JavaScript assignments from my course and some doodles.
 Originally hosted on GitLab, now moved to GitHub, however I will be adding some stuff ;P

 ## 📂 Project Structure
 Good luck into this maze 💀